-- 2. The test pressure range shall be from 10 Pa to 60 Pa per Section 8.10, but the upper limit shall not be less than 50 Pa, and the difference between the upper and lower limit shall not be less than 25 Pa. - 3.
-If the pressure exponent n is less than 0.45 or greater than 0.85 per Section 9.6.4, the test shall be rerun with additional readings over a longer time interval.

-If the tested rate exceeds that defined here, a visual inspection of the air barrier shall be conducted and any leaks noted shall be sealed to the extent practicable.
-An additional report identifying the corrective actions taken to seal air leaks shall be submitted to the building owner and the code official and any further requirement to meet the leakage air rate will be waived.

-C402.4.2 Air barrier penetrations.
-Penetrations of the air barrier and paths of air leakage shall be caulked, gasketed or otherwise sealed in a manner compatible with the construction materials and location.
-Joints and seals shall be sealed in the same manner or taped or covered with a moisture vapor-permeable wrapping material.
-Sealing materials shall be appropriate to the construction materials being sealed.
-The joints and seals shall be securely installed in or on the joint for its entire length so as not to dislodge, loosen or otherwise impair its ability to resist positive and negative pressure from wind, stack effect and mechanical ventilation.

-C402.4.3 Air leakage of fenestration.
+1 1.
+Tests shall be accomplished using either (1) both pressurization and 2 depressurization or (2) pressurization alone, but not depressurization alone.
+If both 3 pressurization and depressurization are not tested, the air leakage shall be plotted 4 against the corrected P for pressurization in accordance with Section 9.4.
+5 2.
+The test pressure range shall be from 25 Pa to 80 Pa per Section 8.10, but the upper 6 limit shall not be less than 50 Pa, and the difference between the upper and lower 7 limit shall not be less than 25 Pa.
+8 3.
+If the pressure exponent n is less than 0.45 or greater than 0.85 per Section 9.6.4, 9 the test shall be rerun with additional readings over a longer time interval.
+10 11 If the tested rate exceeds that defined here, a visual inspection of the air barrier shall 12 be conducted and any leaks noted shall be sealed to the extent practicable.
+An 13 additional report identifying the corrective actions taken to seal air leaks shall be 14 submitted to the building owner and the code official and any further requirement to 15 meet the leakage air rate will be waived.
+16 C402.4.2 Air barrier penetrations.
+Penetrations of the air barrier and paths of air leakage 17 shall be caulked, gasketed or otherwise sealed in a manner compatible with the construction 18 materials and location.
+Joints and seals shall be sealed in the same manner or taped or 19 covered with a moisture vapor-permeable wrapping material.
+Sealing materials shall be 20 appropriate to the construction materials being sealed.
+The joints and seals shall be securely 21 installed in or on the joint for its entire length so as not to dislodge, loosen or otherwise 22 impair its ability to resist positive and negative pressure from wind, stack effect and 23 mechanical ventilation.
+24 C402.4.3 Air leakage of fenestration .
 The air leakage of fenestration assemblies shall meet the provisions of Table C402.4.3.
 Testing shall be in accordance with the applicable reference test standard in Table C402.4.3 by an accredited, independent testing laboratory and labeled by the manufacturer.

-- 1. Field-fabricated fenestration assemblies that are sealed in accordance with Section C402.4.1.
+1. Field-fabricated fenestration assemblies that are sealed in accordance with Section C402.4.1.
 A field-fabricated fenestration product is a fenestration product (including glazed exterior doors) whose frame is made at the construction site of standard dimensional lumber or other materials that were not previously cut, or otherwise formed with the specific intention of being used to fabricate a fenestration product or exterior door.
-Field-fabricated does not include curtain walls. - 2.
-Fenestration in buildings that comply with Section C402.4.1.2.3 are not required to meet the air leakage requirements in Table C402.4.3. - 3.
-Custom exterior windows and doors manufactured by a small business provided they meet the applicable provisions of Chapter 24 of the International Building Code.
+Field-fabricated does not include curtain walls.

+2. Fenestration in buildings that comply with Section C402.4.1.2.3 are not required to meet the air leakage requirements in Table C402.4.3.

+3. Custom exterior windows and doors manufactured by a small business provided they meet the applicable provisions of Chapter 24 of the International Building Code.
 Once visual inspection has confirmed the presence of a gasket, operable windows and doors manufactured by small business shall be permitted to be sealed off at the frame prior to the test.